davidebbo/davidebbo.github.io/_posts/2014-03-05-WAWSDeploy.markdown

 However, in some cases, I just need to deploy a bunch of files from my local machine with minimal fuss, and using git is overkill.
 For these scenarios WebDeploy (aka msdeploy) really shines.

-The problem with WebDeploy is that using it from the command line is exceedingly difficult.
-First, you have to download the publishing profile, and then you extract a bunch of different things from it.
-From those things, you can put together this charming command line, which will deploy a local folder to your Azure Web Site:
+The problem with WebDeploy is that using it from the command line can be rather challenging.
+After you download the publishing profile (from the dashboard), you have to extract a bunch of chunks from it.
+From those chunks, you can piece together this charming command line, which will deploy a local folder to your Azure Web Site:

-    msdeploy.exe –verb:sync
+    msdeploy.exe
+        -verb:sync
         -source:contentPath="c:\FolderToDeploy"
         -dest:
             contentPath='MyAzureSite',